The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Introduction

 Lepski's method was introduced in the series of papers \cite{lepski1991asymptotically, lepskii1991problem, lepskii1993asymptotically} as a method for adaptation over a single parameter.
 It has since been studied in, for example, \cite{birge2001alternative} and \cite{gine2015mathematical}.
 Lepski's method selects the smoothest non-adaptive estimator from a collection, subject to a bound on a series of pairwise comparisons involving all estimators at most as smooth as the resulting estimator.
 The method can only adapt to one parameter because of the need for an ordering of the collection of non-adaptive estimators.

 Lepski's method has been applied to RKHS regression under the name of the balancing principle.
 However, as far as we are aware, Lepski's method has not been used to target the true regression function, but instead an RKHS element which approximates the true regression function.
 In \cite{de2010adaptive}, the authors note the difficulty in using Lespki's method to control the squared $L^2 (P)$ error of an adaptive version of a support vector machine (SVM).
 This difficulty arises because Lepski's method generally requires the norm we are interested in controlling to be known in order to perform the pairwise comparisons.
 However, $P$ is unknown in this situation.
 The authors of \cite{de2010adaptive} get around the problem that $P$ is unknown as follows.
 Lepski's method is used to control the known squared $L^2 (P_n)$ error and squared RKHS error of two different adaptive SVMs.
 The results of these procedures are combined to produce an adaptive SVM whose squared $L^2 (P)$ error is bounded.
 The above alteration is also noted in \cite{lu2018balancing}.
 Furthermore, the authors show that it is possible to greatly reduce the number of pairwise comparisons which must be performed to produce an adaptive estimator.
 This is done by only comparing each estimator to the estimator which is next less smooth.

+Lepski's method is common in the inverse problems literature and is there also known as the balancing principle.
+In this context it is not assumed that the target function lies in a particular RKHS but within a scale of Hilbert spaces.
+Scales of Hilbert spaces have been developed in \cite{KR66} and have been introduced to the inverse problems literature in \cite{MAIR96} and \cite{MAT01}.
+These scales of Hilbert spaces are closely linked to interpolation spaces \cite{KR66}.
+Adaptation over these scales is typically achieved by combining Tikhonov regularisation with Lepski's method.
+This approach achieves in various settings close to optimal rates of convergence (e.g. \cite{GOLD03, PRI19}).

 The Goldenshluger--Lepski method extends Lepski's method in order to perform adaptation over multiple parameters.
 The method is introduced in the series of papers \cite{goldenshluger2008universal, goldenshluger2009structural, goldenshluger2011bandwidth, goldenshluger2013general}.
 The first two papers concentrate on function estimation in the presence of white noise.
 The first paper considers the problem of pointwise estimation, while the second paper examines estimation in the $L^p$ norm for $p \in [1, \infty]$.
 The third paper produces adaptive bandwidth estimators for kernel density estimation and the fourth paper considers general methodology for selecting a linear estimator from a collection.